 A lesser-known fact about sunflowers is that they are symbols of nuclear disarmament.
 Hence, sunflower meaning also includes peace.

 When the Soviet Union broke apart in 1991, the new nation of Ukraine held the third-largest arsenal of nuclear weapons.
-In 1996, Ukraine committed to complete nuclear disarmament.
-To honor the occasion, representatives from the U.S., Russia, and Ukraine planted sunflowers in the location of a previous nuclear missiles silo.
+In 1996, Ukraine committed to total nuclear disarmament.
+To honor the occasion, representatives from the U.S., Ukraine, and Russia planted sunflowers in the locations where there had previously been nuclear missile silos.1

 But why did they plant sunflowers?
-Not only are the bright yellow flowers symbols of optimism, they also possess the ability to absorb radioactive isotopes.
-In fact, sunflowers have been planted at both the Chernobyl and Fukushima nuclear disaster site because they help clean the environment of radioactive toxins.
+Not only are the bright yellow flowers symbols of optimism, they also possess a special capability: they absorb radioactive isotopes from the environment.
+In fact, sunflowers have been planted at both the Chernobyl and Fukushima nuclear disaster sites because they help to remove radioactive toxins from the environment.2

 Admiration and Devotion